chocolatey/choco-wiki/How-To-Install-Upgrade-Package-Without-Scripts.md

 * You upgraded Firefox manually to 2.0.0 (ignore for a second that real-world Firefox auto-upgrades, this is an example for pete's sake ;) )
 * Chocolatey.org also has 2.0.0.

-See [[Install when community feed has a package with your version|#community-feed-has-a-package-with-your-version]] - substitute `upgrade` for `install` if you must.
+See [Install when community feed has a package with your version](#community-feed-has-a-package-with-your-version) - substitute `upgrade` for `install` if you must.
 Follow the recommendation.

 ### The software was upgraded but not the package and Community Feed is outdated